Plan Your Visit

 Important Arrival + Parking Information

 We look forward to welcoming you to the Philip Johnson Glass House located in New Canaan, Connecticut.
 The 47-acre site contains 14 structures including the architect’s personal residence – the Glass House.
 Tours of the Glass House site run annually from May 1 to November 30 (closed Tuesday and Wednesday).
 Tickets are required for admission and advance reservations are highly recommended.
 All ticket sales are final.
-Refunds or date exchanges will not be issued.
 Members of the National Trust for Historic Preservation will receive a

 $15 discount on Pure Glass House and Site Tour tickets.
 Please present